marcelcastrobr/AWS_solution_architect/security/IAM.markdown

 # IAM - Identity Access Management

 ## IAM Facts:
 - IAM is universal.
-It dows not apply to regiaons at this time.
+It dows not apply to regions at this time.
 - New users have NO PERMISSION when first created.
 - New users are assigned Access Key ID & Secret Access Keys when first created.
-Access Key & secrerct are used to access AWS APIs and command line.
+Access Key & secret are used to access AWS APIs and command line.
 - Role -> connected to services and Policies to Users.

  ![IAM Model](/images/IAM_model.jpg)